satyam83soni/Kafka_stream/README.md

 - **Frontend Client :** A React application built with TypeScript.
 - **Kafka :** A distributed streaming platform for handling real-time data.
 - **Zookeeper :** Manages Kafka broker metadata and configuration.
+- **Docker:** Containerizedwhole server in container with docker-compose.

 ## Run Locally